 I must admit that so far, the first three weeks of 2021 have not quite gone the way I’d expected.
+All day long on New Year’s Eve I wasn’t feeling so great – not full-blown sick but definitely a bit under the weather.

 We saw in the New Year alone, my husband and I, and spent a quiet although enjoyable New Year’s Day going out for a walk together in the fresh air then eating a lovely home-made celebratory roast dinner.
-Later on that day I felt as though perhaps I was coming down with a cold or a touch of flu – sneezing, headache, dizziness, sore throat, tight chest, and an aching tiredness – but thought no more about it.
+At that point I felt as though perhaps I was maybe coming down with a cold or a touch of flu – sneezing, headache, dizziness, sore throat, tight chest, and an aching tiredness – but thought no more about it.
 I checked my symptoms online and it said that if you’re sneezing it’s not Covid, so I felt reassured it was just the start of a common-or-garden winter illness: Nothing remarkable for me at this time of year.

-When I woke the following morning with a bit of a weird metallic taste in my mouth, and with my usual asthmatic cough sounding (and feeling) a bit tighter, a bit more high-pitched squeaky than usual, I took my temperature but thankfully had no fever.
+When I woke the following morning with the beginnings of a bit of a weird metallic taste in my mouth, and with my usual asthmatic cough sounding (and feeling) a little bit tighter, a bit more high-pitched squeaky than usual, I took my temperature but thankfully had no fever.
 I was still sneezing intermittently so again put it out of my mind.
 But by the next day the weird taste and falsetto cough were even more noticeable so I figured I’d best be sensible and follow Government advice to book a Covid test just to be on the safe side.
 I walked to our local testing station, did my throat and nose swab as instructed, and walked home again.

 And my test result came back positive.
 My husband, who had also felt as if he was coming down with a cold, also booked a test but amazingly his result came back negative in spite of the fact we had spent a lot of time together in close contact since I’d been feeling unwell.
 So we temporarily changed our living arrangements at home accordingly to ensure we minimised the risk of me infecting him, and both immediately embarked on our individual self-isolation for the required period, strangely together yet apart for the duration.

-At that point I didn’t tell people who didn’t need to know because I didn’t want anyone to worry unnecessarily – by now we were already all going in to full lockdown nationally and so there was nothing anyone could do anyway.
+At that point I didn’t tell people who didn’t need to know because I didn’t want anyone to worry unnecessarily – by now we were already all going in to full lock-down nationally and so there was nothing anyone could do anyway.
 Instead we simply got on with dealing with things as best we could alone, ordering online a delivery of groceries to see us through and hoping my symptoms didn’t get any worse as time went on.
 Thankfully, in spite of a lifetime of poor health and ongoing respiratory issues, they didn’t.

 I’d always assumed that I would know right away if I caught Covid.
 That it would feel alarmingly different enough to be recognised immediately – in particular I naively assumed that a high temperature, top of the list of symptoms everywhere you look, would be an inevitable not-to-be-missed calling-card heralding its imminent arrival.
 That the dry cough, too, would be noticeably different from any ‘normal’ cough I might have – and that ultimately I would know my own body.
 But I didn’t.
 I knew I wasn’t well, I knew I was coming down with something crappy, but I certainly didn’t know I had Covid rather than anything else.